Loading...

 The average cost of commercial cleaning is

-in the US, depending on your business needs and the regularity of your cleaning service.
+in the US, depending on your business needs and the regularity of your cleaning schedule.

-How much does a commercial cleaner charge in 2025?
-Our price guide gives you all the answers so you can set your budget and find a brilliant cleaner.
+How much does a commercial cleaner charge in 2026?
+Our price guide breaks down commercial cleaning costs, janitorial services pricing, and everything in between so you can set your budget and find a brilliant cleaner.

 A clean office is essential for several reasons.
 It fulfills your duty as an employer to create a healthy work environment and can also improve staff morale and productivity.

-Many small businesses handle cleaning themselves, but as you grow, a professional cleaning service is the most efficient choice.
+Many small businesses handle their own cleaning, but as they grow, a professional cleaning service is the most efficient choice.
 If you're ready to hire a professional office cleaner, keep reading to find out how much you should expect to pay.

 Office and commercial cleaning costs